kgilbride/aboutme/content/index.md

 My focus is to create the foundation that allows people and AI agents to work together productively and continuously improve.

 **Technology is not the point.
-The point is helping people thrive at work and in life by putting the world’s best tools in service of their own mission, while connecting their work to a company mission they believe in.**
+The point is helping people thrive at work and in life by putting the world’s best tools in service of their own mission, while connecting their work to a company vision they believe in.**

 ## A different path by design
 ---